 We have been Definitive Lay Members of the Society of Our Lady for five years and have been involved in numerous ministries at our parish including youth group, the pro-life group, and various liturgical ministries.
-Ken served as the Lay Servant for the SOLT community in Covington for seven years and has been serving on the General Lay Council since 2012.
-Christine has been serving as the Sacristan for the Covington community for the last seven years.
+Ken has been serving on the General Lay Council since 2012.

-The calling to the Society of Our Lady has changed everything in our lives from where we live, to how we live, to whom we serve, and to whom we live for.
+The calling to the Society of Our Lady of the Most Holy Trinity has changed everything in our lives from where we live, to how we live, to whom we serve, and to whom we live for.